menegax/SENG302-Organ-Donation-Management-System/doc/definition_of_ready/definition_of_ready_story.md

 - A primary reviewer has been assigned by the person(s) implementing the feature

-THEN set story to "Ready" or "In Prog\ess" if implementing immediately
+THEN set story to "Ready" or "In Progress" if implementing immediately